dev-plusplus/coding-docs/conventions/effective-programming-at-cobuildlab.md

 Keep your code predictable, robust, solid and **effective** by:

 - For readability and robustness keep your try/catch blocks limited to 1 sentence
-- Use specific Exceptions subclasses and not broads classes or definitions to prevent unknown scenarios to behave like know scenarios
+- Use specific Exceptions subclasses and not broads classes or definitions to prevent unknown scenarios to behave like known scenarios
 - For easier bug hunting, make sure to handle different Exceptional scenarios appropriately